What is perimenopause?

 And then on the other side of the coin, our digestion massively impacts our hormones as well.

-Did you know that we have a certain bacteria within our gut that actually help us detox estrogen metabolites out of the body?
-If this bacteria is out of balance, those estrogen metabolites can actually flow back into the body and cause an estrogen dominance.
-(Yes this can actually happen even though our estrogen declines during perimenopause!)
+Did you know that we have a certain bacteria within our gut that actually help us detox oestrogen metabolites out of the body?
+If this bacteria is out of balance, those oestrogen metabolites can actually flow back into the body and cause an oestrogen dominance.
+(Yes this can actually happen even though our oestrogen declines during perimenopause!)

 Conclusion